radicalbit/helicon-java-client-example/README.md

 ## Change the API version

-The main branch is always updated with the latest version of Helicon API.
+The main branch is always updated with the latest version of the Radicalbit Platform API.

-If you need to use an old version of the Helicon's API, you can switch between the project version using `git checkout tag_version`.
+If you need to use an old version of the Radicalbit Platform's API, you can switch between the project version using `git checkout tag_version`.

-You can refer to Helicon documentation for looking more in the depth over the version's features.
+You can refer to the Radicalbit Platform documentation for looking more in the depth over the version's features.

 ## Support
 We're always happy to help with any other questions you might have!
-[Send us an email](mailto:support@radicalbit.io).
+[Send us an email](mailto:support@radicalbit.ai).